DrMichaelWang/Leetcode-Database-Solutions-with-SQL/README.md

 # Leetcode-Database-Solutions-with-SQL
-My solutions (SQL scripts) to some of the leetcode database questions
+My solutions (SQL scripts) to many of the leetcode database questions